 Despite the disavowal of colonialism by kingdom nationalists, it is precisely Western European and U.S. settler colonialism that creates both the conditions for kingdom nationalism to articulate itself in the modern Western terms of nation, manhood, law, developmental temporality, and historicism and the settings within which that form of nationalism may inadvertently obscure its own reproduction of settler colonial logics in relation to its representation of indigeneity (2018: 8).

 Importantly, embedded in this, is also an implicit critique and corrective to the theorizing around indigeneity, territoriality, and sovereignty found in the works of scholars such as Frank Wilderson (2010) who see the Native “grammar of suffering” as dividing into two modalities: genocide and the (loss of) sovereignty and territory.
-For theorists such as Wilderson, the genocide modality of Native oppression becomes key to rescuing any kind of liberatory politic for the Native because while genocide is unable to reconciled within the order of the settler, the question of (the loss of) sovereignty is one which fundamentally articulates with the settler’s epistemological and ontological systems.
-As I have discussed elsewhere (2020) however, such a theorization relies on layered misunderstanding of Native territoriality and sovereignty.
-On one hand, it becomes lost in and takes for granted the signification regime of the settler, by assuming that the sovereignty that was lost was possessed of the same inner meaning as that of the settler, a contention that does not hold through a historical, juridical, or cultural analysis of either order (Barker 2005; Rifkin 2009; Wolfe 2012), including the alchemy of settler coloniality which renders the Native not only not sovereign in the present moment, but as never having been sovereign to begin with.
+For theorists such as Wilderson, the genocide modality of Native oppression becomes key to rescuing any kind of liberatory politic for the Native because while genocide is unable to be reconciled within the order of the settler, the question of (the loss of) sovereignty is one which fundamentally articulates with the settler’s epistemological and ontological systems.
+As I have discussed elsewhere (2020) however, such a theorization relies on a layered misunderstanding of Native territoriality and sovereignty.
+On one hand, it becomes lost in and takes for granted the signification regime of the settler, by assuming that the sovereignty that was lost was possessed of the same inner meaning as that of the settler, a contention that does not hold through a historical, juridical, or cultural analysis of either order (Barker 2005; Rifkin 2009; Wolfe 2012), including the alchemy of settler coloniality which renders the Native not only not sovereign in the present moment, but as never having been sovereign, to begin with.
 This is of course the basis of the myth of terra nullius, or empty land (Moreton-Robinson 2015; Wolfe 2016).
 On the other hand, it fails to recognize or consider how, as Kauanui describes, the kinds of contemporary Native nationalisms which are able to engage in either an international or regionally specific (in the sense of located geopolitically within the northern bloc) politics of recognition are precisely those for whom the terms of emergence, subsistence, and articulation are always-already codified by the political machinery and political philosophies of the settler and the broader legacies of modernity/coloniality.

-To carry this corrective further: under settler-colonial regimes dispossession (of territoriality) and sovereignty is always-already elimination (understood to both subsume genocide and be expansive beyond it).
-The current theoretical tendency of some theorists to attempt to distinguish these two into different modalities of violence, though often usually recognizing some sort of interrelation or link between them, such that one can be given primacy over the other in some mode analysis, theoretical production, or call to political action, assumes on a basic epistemological and ontological level that these two things can be distinguished from one another in the first place, when really they cannot.
+To carry this corrective further: under settler-colonial regimes dispossession (of territoriality) and sovereignty is always already elimination (understood to both subsume genocide and be expansive beyond it).
+The current theoretical tendency of some theorists to attempt to distinguish these two into different modalities of violence, though often usually recognizing some sort of interrelation or link between them, such that one can be given primacy over the other in some mode analysis, theoretical production, or call to political action, assumes on a basic epistemological and ontological level that these two things can be distinguished from one another in the first place when really they cannot.
 Thinking through older semiotic ways of considering things synchronically, as hanging together temporally, any attempt to define either dispossession or elimination without immediate reflexive reference to the other is, on its face, impossible, or at the very least can only lead to ultimately nonsensical theoretical outcomes.
 Additionally, the relationship between the two of them and settler futurity is inherently antagonistic.
-Whiteness as settlerness, as a kind of pathological possessiveness (Moreton-Robinson 2015), can only project itself onto the field of the present through the continual structural enactment of dispossession-elimination/elimination-dispossession, and through dispossession not only as a rigid territorial fixity, but as also containing within it modes of deracination and desecration (Nichols 2020).
+Whiteness as settlerness, as a kind of pathological possessiveness (Moreton-Robinson 2015), can only project itself onto the field of the present through the continual structural enactment of dispossession-elimination/elimination-dispossession, and through dispossession not only as a rigid territorial fixity but as also containing within it modes of deracination and desecration (Nichols 2020).
 There can be no reconciliation between the settler and the Native, whatever that may mean in practice beyond the horizon of the present, so long as the Native is subject to elimination and dispossession.

 The Acknowledgement of Territory